 Kentucky, Indiana and most bankruptcy courts have a simple Chapter 13 confirmation procedure.
 Many courts require the debtor to sign and review list of the debtor duties in Chapter 13.
 The Chapter 13 is basically like a contract, If the debtor performs his part he will get the discharge at the end of the case.
 In Indiana and Eastern Kentucky these duties are outlined in the Rights and Responsibilities document filed with the court.

 Primarily debtors must make payments on time into the plan and to the mortgage if they have one.
-If the debtors fail to make the payments the trustee will file a motion to dismiss the case or the mortgage company will file a motion to terminate the stay so that foreclosure can proceed.
+These payments start the month the case is filed.
+If the debtors fail to make payments the trustee will file a motion to dismiss the case or the mortgage company will file a motion to terminate the stay so a foreclosure can proceed.

 - The debtor must also provide an annual budget to the court.
 This normally only means that the debtor copies their Schedule I and J unless substantial changes have occurred.

 - At the end of the case a single page document called a request for discharge must be filed to obtain the discharge.
 Primarily this just states the debtors address and employer at the time of the discharge.
 It is meant to advise child support and alimony recipients where the debtor is and is employed.
 You have to file it regardless of whether you owe child support and alimony.